Easy-Rider8/Web-App-Test-Automation/README.md

 # Web Application Automated Testing Project

+## Description

-This project is an automated testing project developed using Python with Selenium, Hamcrest, and Behave.
+This project is an automated testing framework developed using Python with Selenium, Hamcrest, and Behave with the below features:

+- Framework is based on the page object model.
+- locators.py utilizes locators of the web page as a class.
+- Reading test data from JSON file.
+- Behave is used for behavior-driven development, Python style.
+- Tests are composed under feature files with gherkin with steps

 The project is built on the Behave library, providing a scenario-based structure for the automated testing of web applications.

-## Getting Started

-These steps include the dependencies and procedures necessary to run the project on your local machine.

 ## Prerequisites